563 related texts · 17 related myths · Page 3 of 12

 When God told Moses to take the staff that had struck the Nile, the Mekhilta explains the reason: it was because of Israel's "murmurings."
 The people had been complaining, and now ...

-We often think of it as a calm, orderly process, but some stories hint at a bit more… chaos.
-What if I told you the very waters that give life once rose up in rebellion against God...
+It is often remembered as a calm, orderly process, but some stories hint at a bit more… chaos.
+What if I told you the very waters that give life once rose up in rebellion against G...

 The story goes that when God desired to create the world, He turned to Rahab, who was the angel or prince of the sea.
 God commanded Rahab to "Open your mouth and swallow all the wa...